Cities cluster into growth regimes that propagate shocks: Author contributions

 \section{Author contributions}

 I.M. conceived the study, designed and implemented the analysis, and performed the data processing.
-I.M. and D.R. jointly developed the theoretical framing, interpreted the results, and wrote and revised the manuscript.
+I.M. and D.R. jointly developed the theoretical framing, interpreted the results, and wrote the manuscript.
+C.H. designed the robustness analyses and revised the Methods and Supplementary Information.
+All authors revised the manuscript.
 D.R. supervised the research.